kronosapiens/kronosapiens.github.io/about.md

   Abacus is my technical blog, where I write about software, information, and my experiences navigating professional life.
 Here are three big lessons:

-  - Values matter
-  - Cultural fit matters
+  - Values and cultural fit matters
   - Never compromise quality or your principles
+  - Good feature extraction is challenging and important

   I keep a personal blog over at [kronosapiens.com](http://kronosapiens.com) where I engage with a broader range of topics.